-One of the principal advantages for people who give through the DuPage Foundation is the flexibility we provide.
-We offer donors a variety of tax-effective ways to make charitable gifts that achieve their goals.
-Donors may establish or add to a fund with any of the following assets:
+One advantage of giving through DuPage Foundation is flexibility.
+We offer a variety of tax-effective ways to make charitable gifts.
+Donors may establish or add to a fund with gifts of one or more of the following:

-Appreciated stocks and bonds may be given to the Foundation, allowing donors to deduct their current market value as a charitable contribution and avoid capital gains tax on the appreciation.
+May be given directly, allowing you to deduct their current market value as a charitable contribution and avoid capital gains tax on the appreciation.

-Real estate may be given to the Foundation at its current market value allowing the donor to receive a full charitable deduction and avoid capital gains tax on the appreciation.
+May be given at its current market value allowing a full deduction and avoiding capital gains tax on the appreciation.

-Among the many ways to donate life insurance, the simplest way is to designate the DuPage Foundation as a beneficiary of the policy.
-You can also transfer ownership of a paid-up policy, donate insurance policy dividends, or name the DuPage Foundation as a policy’s designated owner and beneficiary, making annual gifts to us in the amount of the annual premium.
-In this arrangement, the premium would be paid by the DuPage Foundation.
-Please contact us directly for more details.
+The simplest way to donate life insurance is to designate the Foundation as a policy beneficiary.
+You can also transfer ownership of a paid-up policy, donate policy dividends, or name us as a policy’s designated owner and beneficiary, making annual tax-deductible gifts to us in the amount of any required premium.
+Under this arrangement, the Foundation would pay the annual premium.

-The contribution of privately-held business interests can also make for highly tax-efficient charitable gifts and may be utilized to establish or add to a Foundation Fund.
-Upon making such a gift, the donor may receive a charitable income deduction for the full fair market value of the donated assets and avoid capital gains tax that would be incurred if the assets had been sold.
-Gifting such assets has several requirements that must be carefully followed including IRS rules regarding appraisal requirements to substantiate any potential tax deduction.
-When seeking to make such gifts the DuPage Foundation recommends consulting with your team of professional advisors.
+Contributions of privately-held business interests can make highly tax-efficient gifts.
+You may receive a charitable deduction for the full fair market value of the donated assets and avoid capital gains tax that would be incurred if the asset was sold.
+Gifting such assets has requirements and rules that must be followed.
+Consult your advisors.

 Transfer from an Existing Private Foundation